PatrickHechler/primitive-code/README.md

 ## Start

-* A primitive code file can be assembled to a primitive-machine-code (.pmc) file.
+* A primitive-asm-code file can be assembled to a primitive-machine-code (.pmc) file.
 * A pmc-file can be executed with a primitive-virtual-machine.
     * the `AX` register will contain the number of arguments
     * the `BX` register will point to the argument pointers